 At the time, Californians were not legally permitted to possess syringes without a prescription.
 So in the beginning syringe access operated as an act of civil disobedience.
 The founding members of Prevention Point were willing to take that risk to save lives, and in doing so they created a legacy of better health on the streets of San Francisco.

-“What was started by Prevention Point continues to serve as a model for the foundation’s Syringe Access Services program today,” says Pauli Gray, SAS logistics associate for the program.
+“What was started by Prevention Point continues to serve as a model for the San Francisco AIDS Foundation syringe access services program today,” says Pauli Gray, lead HCV linkage coordinator for the foundation.
 “By actively engaging users in the intervention process, we hope to compel them to examine the health risks of injecting drugs—and the underlying reasons for why they do it in the first place.”

-In the years that followed Mayor Jordan’s emergency declaration, needle exchange became an integral part of HIV prevention in San Francisco.
-Eventually, Prevention Point became a part of San Francisco AIDS Foundation and has since grown into the nation’s largest needle exchange program.
+In the years that followed Mayor Jordan’s emergency declaration, syringe access became an integral part of HIV prevention in San Francisco, and adapted to better meet the needs of participants and most effectively reduce new HIV infections.

 Black & white photos copyright Gary Wagner (garywagner.com)